Task Plans in Develop Mode

 | Agreed | You’ve approved the plan; ready to execute |

-| Executing | The AI is writing and committing code across repositories |
+| Executing | The AI is running sequential implementation steps across repositories |

 | Completed | All changes committed; plan closed |